June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Free open-air cinema in Ochota

-Until July 19.
+June 19 – July 25.
 Location: The Royal Theater (Teatr Królewski) at the Old Orangery building (Stara Oranżeria), Park Łazienki, access from Agrykola Street More in Polish and English and online tickets.

-Until June 29.
+Until July 5.
 Performances and concerts will take place in different venues in Warsaw, including the Warsaw Chamber Opera (Warszawska Opera Kameralna), al. Solidarności 76b Street (Muranów/city center).
 Detailed agenda in Polish.
+More in Polish about the Festival events dedicated to children.
 More in English.

 Outdoor swimming pools & water parks in the Warsaw area